BurhanH/burhanh.github.io/_posts/2020-01-07-helpful-tips.markdown

 ![helpful-tips](/assets/helpful-tips-diagram.png "Helpful tips diagram")

-Before start let's discuss a little bit about why I decided to write this specific article and share my experience.
-Many times during my professional path I had a situation where I need quickly to verify, understand or implement a concept, piece of code, simple function, class method, compare results between two solutions, etc. And every time it was a pain. <br>
+Before we start, let's discuss a little bit about why I decided to write this specific article and share my experience.
+Many times during my professional path I had a situation where I needed verify quickly, understand or implement a concept, piece of code, simple function, class method, compare results between two solutions, etc. And every time it was a pain. <br>
-For example each programming language you need a special environment, IDE, and many other things.
-But I don't want to spend my time dealing with all these things.
-I need one solution for everything, and it should be fast, robust, and useful. <br>
+For example, each programming language requires a special environment, IDE, and many other things.
+But I don't want to spend my time dealing with all thise things.
+I needed one solution for everything, and it should have been fast, robust, and useful. <br>
 This is the reason why I came up with an idea to use [Jupyter Notebook](https://jupyter.org/) then [Jupyter Lab](https://jupyter.org/install.html) as a platform for my virtual laboratory.

 Jupyter Lab can execute code (e.g. Python, Java, etc.) in a browser and returns results to the user immediately.
 It's possible because Jupyter supports [kernels for many programming languages](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).

-Let’s see what we may get after installation and configuration Jupyter Lab, kernels for Python, Java, JavaScript, and Julia programming languages (even SQL!).
-We may easily open a new notebook or a terminal, start to write code, and immediately get results.
+Let’s see what we get after installing and configuring Jupyter Lab, kernels for Python, Java, JavaScript, and Julia programming languages (even SQL!).
+We can easily open a new notebook or a terminal, start to writing code, and immediately get results.

 Start Jupyter Lab: